 Growing a small business requires strategic investments in areas that will make your processes simpler and more productive.
-A CRM software application is one of the tools that will help you do that.
+A CRM (Customer Relationship Management) software application is one of the tools that will help you do that.
 In fact, 92% of respondents in Validity’s State of CRM Data Management Report said their CRM and the data it contained was important for achieving revenue goals.
-With a powerful CRM supporting all of your customer interactions, there is no limit to how much your business can grow.
+With a powerful CRM app supporting all of your customer interactions, there is no limit to how much your small business can grow.

 Hubspot: Best CRM for built-in marketing tools